jwweii/PyBanksy-Harmony/README.md

 # Python Pipeline for Harmonized Banksy Clustering

 This repository provides a step-by-step pipeline for processing Xenium data, merging datasets, and performing clustering using Banksy and Harmony.
+This pipeline is tailored for the computing environment in Ding Lab at WashU.

 ## Environment
 /diskmnt/Projects/Users/Evan.p/tools/miniconda3/envs/scanpy_env \